 Snow Moccasins

 Use thick moose hide and thick thong for the task of sewing.
 The upper wrap part should also be made of moose.
-Be generous with your material — but not too generous— so that you may use little or much insulation.
+Be generous with your material — but not too generous— so that you may use much insulation.
 Also, size peices for a over laping seam.

 Limit the use of these mocks to the woods with snow, with below freezing temperatures.
 In other words, avoid water and rough abrasion.